pmwals09/yobs/docs/ROADMAP.md

 - [x] Bare response
 - [x] HTML response
+- [ ] As a developer, I want to simplify template management

 ## Opportunity Tracking

-- As a user, I want opportunity tracking so that I can have a single place to keep listings interesting to me
+- [x] As a user, I want opportunity tracking so that I can have a single place to keep listings interesting to me
-- As a user, I want opportunity tracking so that I can keep track of what materials I use for which opportunity
+- [x] As a user, I want opportunity tracking so that I can keep track of what materials I use for which opportunity

 ## User Management

-- As a user, I want user management so that I can differentiate my opportunities from others
+- [ ] As a user, I want user management so that I can differentiate my opportunities from others
-- As a user, I want user management so that I can keep my pursuits private from others
+- [ ] As a user, I want user management so that I can keep my pursuits private from others
-- As a user, I want user management so that I have a centralized point from which I can manage my account and profile
+- [ ] As a user, I want user management so that I have a centralized point from which I can manage my account and profile
+- [ ]

 ## Enriched Opportunity

-## Opportunity Pipeline

-## Closed Opportunity

-## Closed Opportunity Follow-up
+- [ ] As a user, I want to be able to attach a contact to an opportunity to keep track of who I talk to in the application process
+- [ ] As a user, I want to be able to attach correspondence to an opportunity to keep track of the process of applying

 ## Scheduling/Calendaring

+- [ ] As a user, I want to be able to schedule tasks to stay on top of many applications
+- [ ] As a user, I want to be able to integrate with a variety of calendaring tools